phunware/maas-core-ios-sdk/README.md

 Attribution
 -----------
-MaaSCore uses the following third-party components.
+MaaS Core uses the following third-party components.
 All components are prefixed so you won't have to worry about namespace collisions.

 <table>
   <tr>